-The Sleepycat BDB Repository is the easiest Repository to set up, and is recommended when starting work on new applications.
-BDBRepositoryBuilder is available in the com.amazon.carbonado.repo.sleepycat package.

-It currently supports two Sleepycat products: DB, and JE.
+The "BDBRepositoryBuilder is available in the com.amazon.carbonado.repo.sleepycat package.
+It currently supports two Berkeley DB products: DB, and JE.
 By default, it assumes you wish to use JE.
 To select a different product, call the setProduct method on the builder, passing "DB" or "JE".